brian-watkins/elm-spec/README.md

 $ npm install --save-dev elm-spec-runner
 ```

-Then you can just run your specs like so:
+Then just run your specs like so:

 ```
 $ npx elm-spec